 You now have your base for the swag.
 Choose your fabric and cut it in exactly the same way that you did the muslin, following, as best as you can the measurements.
 Sew the muslin and the finished fabric together with a secure stitch and start preparing for the jabots.

 As you know, the jabots are the cascading pieces of fabric draped on either side of the swag.
 They are tailored and detailed and add sophistication to your window treatment.
 The length of the jabot is going to depend on your own personal taste.
 Some people have them sweeping the floor whilst other jabots sit just below the window-ledge: the choice is yours.
 The basic jabot shape is irregular, with one long edge, representing the fabric that will hand on the outer edge.

 As you did with the swag, get a piece of muslin.
 Use your fabric marker or chalk to mark the portion of the fabric that will be pinned to the curtain board.
 Then start using your hands to delineate neat pleats.
 Aim for the pleats to be as equal and as exact as possible.
 No pressure but jabots are exposed and need to be finished perfectly!
 Once you are happy with your work, get the fabric, cut it to the precise measurements, and carefully sew the muslin to the back of it.

 Putting the Pieces Together

-It’s time prepare the curtain board.
+It’s time to prepare the curtain board.
 The board should be made of durable wood – MDF is perfect.
-Wrap the board in matching fabric, stapling or gluing it into place.
+Wrap the board in matching fabric, stapling or glueing it into place.
 Leave this to dry or settle for a moment before you start attaching the jabots.